Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Loan Modification in Minnesota: What Homeowners Need to Know in 2026

-Minnesota homeowners pursuing a loan modification have access to the full federal modification framework plus a 6-month post-sale redemption period that provides a genuine backstop even if the sale occurs before modification completes.
+Minnesota homeowners pursuing a loan modification have access to the full federal modification framework plus the post-sale redemption period under Minn.
+Stat. § 580.23 — 6 months for most owner-occupied residential properties, extended to 12 months when the amount due at the time of foreclosure filing is less than 66⅔% of the original principal (meaning the borrower has paid off more than one-third of the loan).
+Under Minn.
+Stat.
+Chapter 580, Minnesota's non-judicial foreclosure by advertisement process requires a notice of pendency recorded under Minn.
+Stat. § 580.032 before the first of six consecutive weekly publications.
 But the redemption period does not extend the modification window — modification must complete before the sale, and the optimal window for submitting the modification application is before the publication notice is filed.
 The Minnesota homeowners who achieve successful modifications consistently acted before any formal foreclosure notice was published.

 The Modification Window in Minnesota